vuquocan1987/QuizzApiWiki/Database-design-and-implementation.md

 ---

-*The table can have the following structure*
+:pencil2:*The table can have the following structure*
 |**Name** | **Type**|**Restrictions**|**Description**|**Characteristics** | **Links**|
 |:------: |:-------:|:--------------:|:-------------:|:-----------------: |:--------:|
 |Name of the attribute|Attribute type|Values that the type can take|Description of the attribute|Uniquenes, default...| keys and foreign keys|